Central Cord Syndrome

 Males over 50 are more likely to have this condition.
 Risk factors that increase your chances of developing CCS include:

-- Autoimmune disorder (such as multiple sclerosis, neuromyelitis optica)
+- Autoimmune disorder, such as multiple sclerosis and neuromyelitis optica

-- Pre-existing condition (such as narrow spinal canal, spinal cord disease, tethered cord)
+- Pre-existing condition, such as narrow spinal canal, spinal cord disease, and tethered cord

-- Participation in certain sports (such as wrestling, diving)
+- Participation in certain sports, such as wrestling and diving

-- Unable to lift arms and hands completely, or numbness and tingling
+- Inability to lift arms and hands completely, or numbness and tingling

 - Muscle weakness in legs, difficulty walking